browserengineering/book/book/accessibility.md

         self.set_needs_render()
 ```

-Setting focus works like this.
-Note that it now sets `is_focused` to true or
+Setting focus works like this:^[Note that it now sets `is_focused` to true or
-false on the node; this will come in handy later.
+false on the node; this will come in handy later when we want to style
+based on focus status.]

 ``` {.python}
     def apply_focus(self, node):